 Thanks for contacting us.
 We'll get back to you as soon as possible.

-I believe that every mirror has a story to tell.
-As an artist and designer I want my mirrors to tell that story with texture, light, color and inherent nuances of silver, tin and copper.
+"I believe that every mirror has a story to tell.
+As an artist and designer I want my mirrors to tell that story through texture, light, color and inherent nuances of silver, tin and copper.
 Mirror art should add unexpected elements of artistry that a canvas cannot capture.
-I find my work moving in more organic minimalist directions that reflect serene elements of nature including wind, rain and the ocean.
+I find my work moving in more organic minimalist directions that reflect serene elements of nature including wind, rain, and the ocean."